dendronhq/dendron-site/vault/dendron.topic.vaults.self-contained.md

 ## Configuration

-Because it is still in development, self contained vaults are not enabled until they are enabled.
+Because it is still in development, self contained vaults are not enabled by default.
 Please see the [[enableSelfContainedVaults|dendron://dendron.dendron-site/dendron.ref.config#enableselfcontainedvaults]] option.

 ## Usage